 On this page:

-- You must be enrolled in a High Deductible Health Plan (HDHP)
+To be eligible for tax-free HSA contributions, you must be enrolled in a High Deductible Health Plan (HDHP) and meet all the following requirements:

-- You cannot be covered by another non-high deductible medical plan
+- Another non-high deductible medical plan cannot cover you.

 - Cannot be enrolled in any other non-qualified medical plan.